Alluxio/alluxio/docs/en/Running-Presto-with-Alluxio.md

 # Prerequisites

-he prerequisite for this part is that you have [Java](Java-Setup.html).
+The prerequisite for this part is that you have [Java](Java-Setup.html).
 And the Java version must greater then 1.8.
 Alluxio cluster should also be set up in accordance to these guides for either [Local Mode](Running-Alluxio-Locally.html) or [Cluster Mode](Running-Alluxio-on-a-Cluster.html).